computersarecool/willynolan.com/_posts/projects/2017-04-09-perspective-projection.md

 movement.
 If, for example, text were supposed to scroll from the yellow square to the magenta square (which would make sense from the camera's viewpoint) it would have to make an illogical jump on the cube map."

-    - p: "The key is to think and work in 3D."
+    - p: The key is to think and work in 3D.

-    - p: "What if we wanted to created a 3D scene where the box is actually a see through container with things floating inside it?
+    - p: "What if we wanted to create a 3D scene where the box is actually a see through container with things floating inside it?
 Or what if we wanted the box to appear as a solid, reflective object with something floating outside it?"